 All finance company members of the FLA must adhere to the FLA Lending Code which sets out standards of best practice in how the finance and leasing industry offers and sells finance to customers.
 This includes how finance is sold in motor dealerships, where the associated finance company is an FLA member.

 The FLA has two Codes of Practice: the Lending Code covers lending to consumers and the Business Finance Code covers lending to businesses.

 This material refers only to the Lending Code.

 The FLA Lending Code reassures anyone applying for finance from an FLA member that they are doing business with a reputable lender.
 The Code clearly sets out all the key commitments and principles of lending which FLA member finance companies are expected to follow.
-Although following the Code is not a legal requirement for lenders – it is best practice – a business cannot become an FLA member if it does not comply.
+Although following the Code is not a legal requirement for lenders – it is best practice – a business cannot become or remain an FLA member if it does not comply.

 The Code is regularly reviewed and updated: the most recent version came into effect on 1 September 2017.